 Many people fault the quality of the pregnancy test for false positives.
-Even so, a truly "false positive" test result, due to a faulty home pregnancy test, is very rare.
-Many of the causes of a false positive result can be linked to early pregnancy loss or using the pregnancy test incorrectly.
+Even so, an actual "false positive" test result, due to a faulty home pregnancy test, is very rare.
+Many of the causes of a false positive result can be linked to early pregnancy loss or not following the pregnancy test instructions correctly.

 What Can Cause False Positive Pregnancy Test Results?